Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Itemizers/Parenter/00_ExampleDoc.md

 ##Example

-A Parenter automatically gives a Parent pointer in the teamed or managed child.
+A Parenter automatically gives a ParentDeriveTeamerVariable in the teamed or managed child and set Parenter in these dicts.
-And once it is parented, the instance map@set with a ParentingTriggerVariable